Please enter a search term to begin your search.

 EMMI advises users of EMMI benchmarks (Euribor® and EONIA®) to regularly assess that the benchmark used is appropriate, suitable and relevant for the targeted market and to put in place their own contingency provisions in the event any of the benchmarks are not available or in case of benchmark discontinuation.
 To adapt Euribor® and EONIA® to changes in the underpinning markets and to align the benchmarks with regulatory and market recommendations, EMMI is currently undergoing a reform of its benchmarks which includes the transition to a calculation of Euribor® based on transactions and the review/enhancement of EONIA®.

-As of 2 June 2016, EMMI will publish daily the aggregate EONIA volume.
-The EONIA historical data files will therefore be modified to include the aggregate volume information retrospectively from 2 January 2016.
+As of 2 June 2016, EMMI publishes daily the aggregate EONIA volume.
+The EONIA historical data files have been modified to include the aggregate volume information retrospectively from 2 January 2016.

 Eonia® (Euro OverNight Index Average) is the effective overnight reference rate for the euro.
 It is computed as a weighted average of all overnight unsecured lending transactions in the interbank market, undertaken in the European Union and European Free Trade Association (EFTA) countries.